vrk/pouch.studio/info.md

 ### 🩵 Hand-crafted and heartfelt

 I love things that are clearly made by a person, whether it's software, an email, a drawing, a note.
-Woven within these handmade things are layers of personality and expression that cannot be imitated any other way.
-They provide a connection between creator and receiver that can be surprisingly profound.
+Woven within these handmade things are layers of expression and personality imparted onto from its creator.
+They provide a connection between creator and the viewer that can be surprisingly profound.

-Because of that, I'm pretty <em>un</em>interested in most* applications of generative AI.
+Along those same lines, I'm pretty <em>un</em>interested in most* applications of generative AI.
 (And I'm against the use of generative AI that has been trained using the work of artists without their consent.)
 I think a lot of generative AI is like those TikTok face filters, but for your words, drawings, and thoughts.
-I don't think using a TikTok filter is bad per se, but your face through a filter is also not your face.
+I don't think using a filter is "bad" per se, but your face through a filter is also not your face.

-I want to make it easier for people to make handmade and heartfelt things - not by auto-generation, but by the same thoughtful tools, knoweldge, instruction, inspiration and community that has helped me grow my own artistic practice.
+I want to make it easier for people to make handmade and heartfelt things - not through auto-generation of such things, but by the same thoughtful tools, knoweldge, instruction, inspiration and community that has helped me grow my own artistic practice.

 _*I'm not saying all AI is bad/uninteresting, generative or otherwise._